libatomic/atomic-cli/README.md

 - **Test mode + `--create-test-cards=false`**: Skips subscriptions with a warning.
 - **Connect platform accounts**: Detected automatically via the Stripe account's `controller.type` (`application`).
 Application fees from exported subscriptions are retained by default (`--application-fees`).
 Use `--application-fees=false` to ignore fees entirely, or `--application-fee-percent` to override all fees with a fixed percentage.
 - **Proration**: Disabled by default (`--prorate-subscriptions=false`).
 Enable to prorate subscription charges on creation.
+- **Limit** (`--limit`): Import only N new customers and their subscriptions.
+Already-imported customers (from prior runs) are skipped and don't count against the limit.
+Subscriptions are only imported for customers present in the ID map, so subs for non-imported customers are skipped.
+Run again with `--limit` to import the next batch, or without `--limit` to import everything remaining.
 - **Errors**: By default, failures on individual records are logged as warnings and the import continues.
 Use `--abort-on-error` to stop on the first failure.
 - **Error propagation**: Errors in upstream types automatically abort dependent downstream types.
 Product errors abort price import; price errors abort subscription import; coupon errors abort promotion code import; customer errors abort subscription import.
 This prevents cascading failures.
 - **ID map fallback**: When a referenced object (product, coupon, customer, price) is not found in the import ID map — e.g. after a `--clean` re-import — the import uses the original source ID as a fallback instead of skipping the record.
 This allows re-imports to succeed when objects already exist in the target account.